akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 You could develop a specific configuration in your connector to specify which channel you will take into account when retrieving data from Akeneo PIM.

-Don't forget that you can have scopable attributes on PIM products, assets and reference entities data.
+Don't forget that you can have scopable attributes on PIM products, assets and reference entities type of data.

 ### What about attribute groups feature?